 Each stop after brunch, there were three, yielded a friendly smiling face.

 Years ago I recall when good things happened people would say jokingly, it's in the water.
 Well we know that is simply not so.
-It is people being people in the best sense of the word, living in a small town that welcomes a smile and friendly greeting.

 You do not notice the traffic whizzing by, what registers within is the possibility that all is not lost.
 So just smile and say hello, you may be surprised at the friendly response you receive in return.